 The course is divided into lectures, and seminars, embedded in the programmed course dates, the latter dedicated to deepen some specific topics of each different module, that deserve particular attention, update, and/or definition.
 During the course the teacher will dedicate the lessons to specific topics and arguments, present in the programme, that require more attention, update in respect to what is present in the advised textbooks.
 Therefore, it is underlined that the topics and matters to be brought at the exams is entirely the one described in the programme, independent of whether it has been discussed at lessons.
 The teachers use didactic tools such as powerpoint presentation with explanatory diagrams, illustrations and images to describe the pathologies.
-Attendance is mandatory.
+Attendance is mandatory, according to the rules established by the secretariat for the students.